Adrian Bonenberger

 -Clarity around development projects: no more “done deals” in government — if a project with backing from the state is under serious consideration, that will be telegraphed long before it gets locked in.
 Furthermore, if taxpayers will be required to foot a substantial part of the bill for the project — more than a quarter — politicians must communicate that early and often.
 Presenting fully-realized plans to the public and then pretending to solicit feedback breeds cynicism, disenfranchisement, and ultimately contempt for government itself.

 -State level voluntary farming initiative organized at the town level: similar to community gardens at the town and city level.
-A way for folks to grow food for food pantries and for people who don’t have enough to get by.
+A way for folks to grow food for food pantries.
+Connecticut can afford to become more resilient as a state regarding food production without returning to agrarianism, and it’s a useful proficiency with which every citizen ought to be familiar.

 -Citizens can designate a preference for where their tax money goes: Support law enforcement but not education?
 Prefer education to infrastructure?
 Want more trains, and fewer automobiles?
-Citizens can express a preference for where their tax dollars go, and feel confident that the money so raised will be assigned where they want it.
+Citizens can express a preference for where their tax dollars go.
+This won’t determine budgets by itself, but will help demonstrate where people want their money spent — which is useful information in what is supposed to be a representative, transparent, and democratic system.

 -Regional single payer healthcare system across New England: Following the two-year spending freeze, we should work to implement a cross-border project in New England for basic health care.
 Have a valid driver’s license from CT, NH, MA, RI, VT, or ME?
 You can walk into a clinic anywhere and be seen for basic health issues.
 Shouldn’t cost $500 or require you to be employed full time to check whether you were bitten by a mosquito or a tick.